Shawn Kanungo is a master of innovation

 Shawn Kanungo is a master of innovation.
 Having spent 12 years working at Deloitte, Shawn helped leading executives better understand and plan for the opportunities and threats associated with disruptive innovation.

-HRD Canada is lucky enough to have Shawn as our closing keynote at this year’s HR Leaders Summit in Toronto, November 13th and 14th, where he’ll reveal how to develop creative thinking in your organization.
+Shawn is also the closing keynote at HR Leaders Summit in Toronto, November 13th and 14th, where he’ll reveal how to develop creative thinking in your organization.

 Today, he revealed his own personal life motto – one which admittedly makes CEOs and executives nervous.